noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 The upside of using configuration profiles is that we could custom-craft them for the specific issue a user is experiencing - enabling verbose logs for all the processes that might be involved in the user's bug.

 ...
 The only relevant process I could think of is `launchd` which has failed to start "Mac Mouse Fix Helper" in a myriad of ways over the years.
-So I feel like this flexibility to elevate logLevels for arbitrary processes isn't needed.
-But I'm not sure.
+So I feel like this flexibility to elevate logLevels for arbitrary processes isn't needed, we could just hardcode elevated logLevels for relevant processes like `launchd` But I'm not sure.

 2. Info.plist

 If we we use this feature as intended, this would require users to download a separate 'debug build'.
 It would be nicer if they could just keep using their app normally.
 Also, I'm not totally sure how to automate changing the Info.plist content based on build type.
 (Probably using plistbuddy inside a build script should work though - that's how we increment the build number currently)

 Alternatively we could just hardcode Mac Mouse Fix's logLevel to `debug` using the Info.plist and then use internal logLevels to control logging behavior.

-(I think I already wrote about this idea above under the section about 'synchronizing' logLevels between CocoaLumberJack and the unified system log.)
+-> HOWEVER, if we manage logLevels purely internally, trying to avoid modifying os log levels at all, we couldn't control the logLevel of other processes like `launchd`, which might be really helpful for some bugs!

 3. `log` command-line-tool